tillkaeufer/SEDslider/README.md

 - numpy
 - matplotlib
 - tensorflow (conda install -c conda-forge tensorflow)
+- joblib
+- pickle

+All data is in my OneDrive folder.

-To run it you can run the notebook.
+To run it you can run the notebook or the .py file with python 3.